SandeepGitHub3/ds-algo/notes/structy/15-Heaps.md

  - Binary tree data structure
  - Maintains a partial order
  - Similar to a binary search tree
- - Heap orderring is more relaxed than binary search tree ordering
+ - Heap ordering is more relaxed than binary search tree ordering
  - Easier to maintain than a binary search tree, since there are less strict ordering requirements

  **MIN Heap**